attila-lendvai/gpg-keygen/README.md

 ## <a id="-hardware"></a> SmartCards and other hardware keys ##

-SmartCards and USB cryptographic tokens are specialized computers that perform cryptographic operations.
+SmartCards and USB cryptographic tokens are specialized simple computers that perform cryptographic operations.
 They are designed to keep the secret keys secret even against physical attacks.
-They are much more secure than storing a key on a computer, but are not flawless [⁽¹⁾](http://smartfacts.cr.yp.to/) [⁽²⁾](http://www.cl.cam.ac.uk/~sjm217/papers/).
-Usually they can store three separate keys for signing, encryption, and authentication, and the secret keys can be either uploaded or generated on the cards.
+They are much more secure than storing a key on a personal computer, but they are not flawless [⁽¹⁾](http://smartfacts.cr.yp.to/) [⁽²⁾](http://www.cl.cam.ac.uk/~sjm217/papers/).
+Usually they can store three separate keys for signing, encryption, and authentication.
+The secret keys can be either uploaded or generated on the cards themselves, so that they never get exposed to less secure environments.

 * [The OpenPGP Card version 2.0](http://www.g10code.de/p-card.html) - a SmartCard with [extensive documentation](http://www.g10code.de/docs/openpgp-card-2.0.pdf) and thus stable Linux support.
 You can also get one by [joining the FSFE Fellowship](http://www.fsfe.org/join).
 Supports three 4096 bit keys and on-card key generation[⁽¹⁾](http://shop.kernelconcepts.de/product_info.php?cPath=1_26&products_id=42).
 * [Crypto Stick](http://www.crypto-stick.com/) - a tiny OpenSource USB computer and firmware with an integrated proprietary smart card chip.
 Supports _OATH TOTP_ as [described here](https://www.crypto-stick.com/2012/OATH-One-Time-Passwords-Allow-Login-to-Gmail-Dropbox-AWS).
-* [gnuk](http://www.fsij.org/gnuk/) - a portable OpenSource smart card implementation that can run on e.g. [this](http://www.seeedstudio.com/wiki/FST-01) tiny ARM based USB computer.
+* [gnuk](http://www.fsij.org/gnuk/) - a portable OpenSource implementation of the OpenPGP Card specification that can run on e.g. [this](http://www.seeedstudio.com/wiki/FST-01) tiny ARM based OpenSource USB computer.

 Some laptops have internal smart card readers, and higher security external readers have their own PIN entry keyboard.